toozej/pebble-darkroom/README.md

 If you experience screen tearing (horizontal lines across the display):
 1. Long-press the UP button to force a screen refresh
-2. If the issue persists, try restarting your Pebble watch
+2. If the issue persists, try [this fix](https://gamedummy.com/pebblefix/)

 ### Timer Not Advancing